Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-zip-files.md

 ## Installing `zip` on Ubuntu or Centos

-To install the zip command on Ubuntu or Debian systems, you can run the following command.
+You can run the following command to install the zip command on Ubuntu or Debian systems.

 ```bash
 sudo apt install zip